I am an environmental economist and a Senior Fellow at Resources for the Future, a nonprofit independent research institution in Washington, DC.

 conservation, ecosystem services, public lands, and outdoor recreation.

 My research on climate impacts and resilience aims to improve our understanding of how people make choices regarding disaster risks and how governments can design cost-effective and equitable policies to lower disaster costs.
 I have assessed the potential for natural lands such as wetlands and forests to enhance resilience and analyzed policy options for changing land use in the floodplain.
-Current research is evaluating the extent to which hurricanes affect U.S. migration patterns.
-I direct RFF’s Climate Risks & Impacts Program and its Adaptation and Resilience Program.
+Current research is focused on the design and functioning of insurance.
+I direct RFF’s Climate Risks and Resilience Program.

 I have written extensively about how to pay for parks and conservation, evaluating various kinds of taxes, payments for ecosystem services programs, and the role of philanthropy.
 In 2020, I completed a major study analyzing the local economic impacts of national monuments and other federal protected lands.